ameliabridges/Non-hierarchical_habitat_classification/README.md

   10. Work through the chunks of code in the script until you reach the end.

 *The .qmd documents are the scripts used to create the .html files.
-These allow you to work through the process manually and later variables/clusters/datasets if you wish.
+These allow you to work through the process manually and alter variables/clusters/datasets if you wish.